ncthanh1986/ncthanh1986.github.io/_posts/2016-12-16-build-your-website-with-jekyll.markdown

 ## Markdown vs HTML

 Markdown is not a replacement for HTML, or even close to it.
 Its syntax is very small, corresponding only to a very small subset of HTML tags.
-The idea is not to create a syntax that makes it easier to insert HTML tags.
-In my opinion, HTML tags are already easy to insert.
+The idea is not to create a syntax that makes it easier to insert HTML tags. <code>In my opinion</code>, HTML tags are already easy to insert.
 The idea for Markdown is to make it easy to read, write, and edit prose.
-HTML is a publishing format; Markdown is a writing format.
+HTML is a publishing format; <kbd>Markdown</kbd> is a writing format.
 Thus, Markdown’s formatting syntax only addresses issues that can be conveyed in plain text.

 [More reading about Markdown vs HTML](https://daringfireball.net/projects/markdown/syntax#html)

-Markdown Cheatsheet can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+<mark>Markdown</mark> Cheatsheet can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 <h1 class="">Using Rogue for syntax highlighting in Jekyll</h1>